Prompting Basics - 60 minutes

 9.1.
 Let’s try Zero-shot Prompting

-You are a computer system for Parasol Insurance that specializes in automotive policies and claims.
+You are a Parasol Insurance computer service that specializes in automotive policies and claims.

 Analyze the response.
 Since we are giving the LLM very little information to go on, the results are somewhat unpredictable.